247687009/jactor-logger/README.md

-logback appender use jactor,another Async appender easy to use,such as add append in logback.xml just down https://raw.github.com/cp149/jactor-logger/master/dist/jactor-logger-0.9.jar and downlaod jactor disruptor from maven and jactor2 from http://laforge49.github.io/JActor2/tutorials/core/gettingStarted.html
+logback appender use jactor,another Async appender easy to use,such as add append in logback.xml just down https://raw.github.com/cp149/jactor-logger/master/dist/jactor-logger-0.9.jar

+and downlaod jactor disruptor from maven and jactor2 from http://laforge49.github.io/JActor2/tutorials/core/gettingStarted.html This three appender are independent,So ,if you wish only one appender,you just need down one jar,such as jactor.jar
 ```html
 <appender name="ASYNC" class="github.com.cp149.jactor.JactorAppender">
 		<appender-ref ref="STDOUT" />